Stacked-Deck/stacked-deck.github.io/_posts/2025-06-06-The-Quest-For-A-Data-Request.markdown

 ![Local Image](/assets/imgs/data_request_portal_3.png)

+Just before this I'd replied with a question asking how long it would take to get my data back, and they reply with *this*!

-And now they want "screenshots of the data issue", WTF?!
-Remember they asked me to submit the data request here, and they are acting like they have never heard of this magical data request, and are asking me to send screenshots of the data issue.
+Now they want "screenshots of the data issue", WTF?!
+Remember they asked me to submit the data request here, and tnow hey are acting like they have never heard of this mythical being that is a data request, and are asking me to send screenshots of the data issue.

-At this point I realised they weren't actually confused.
+At this point I realised they weren't actually confused about what I was asking.
 They were giving me the run-around, just like when they initially refused the data request.
 They just don't want to fork over the data.

 I cannot overstate to you how easy this is to do with literally *any* other company.